tylertitsworth/5th-age-srd/Classes/Monk.md

 ##### Champion Feat

-Once per day as a free action, double the healing you get when you heal using a recovery (from any effect).
+Once per full recovery as a free action, double the healing you get when you heal using a recovery (from any effect).

 ##### Epic Feat

-One battle per day as a free action, choose yourself or a nearby ally.
+One battle per full recovery as a free action, choose yourself or a nearby ally.
 That creature gains a bonus to death saves equal to your Wisdom modifier until the end of the battle.

 ---